-This work was supported in part by the Unites States Department of Energy Contract No. DE-AC02-98CH10886.
-The experiment was carried out at CERN (European Organization for Nuclear Research) in Gevenva, Swizerland and the analysis performed at Brookhaven National Laboratory.
+Finally, I would like to acknowledge financial support for this work provided by United States Department of Energy Contract No. DE-AC02-98CH10886.
 The text of this dissertation in part is a reprint of the materials as it appears in Review of Scientific Instruments 79, 045111(2008).
-The co-authors listed in the publication directed and supervised the research that forms the basis for this dissertation.
+The co-authors listed in the publication directed and supervised overall research projet that forms the basis for this dissertation.